GetHealthyCalculators

 Limitations

-• The Mifflin-St Jeor equation estimates BMR and may not reflect your exact metabolic rate, which can only be measured precisely through indirect calorimetry.
+• The Mifflin-St Jeor equation estimates BMR and may not reflect your exact metabolic rate, which can only be measured precisely through indirect calorimetry or doubly-labeled water studies.

 • BMR does not account for individual differences in body composition — two people of the same weight, height, age, and sex may have different BMRs depending on their muscle-to-fat ratio.

-• Certain medical conditions, medications, and hormonal imbalances can significantly alter metabolic rate beyond what the equation predicts.
+• Thyroid disorders, certain medications (beta-blockers, stimulants), fever, and pregnancy can significantly alter metabolic rate beyond what the equation predicts.

-• This tool is designed for adults and may not provide accurate results for children, adolescents, or pregnant/nursing women.
+• This tool is designed for generally healthy adults and is not appropriate for children, adolescents, pregnant or breastfeeding women, or anyone with a metabolic disease without clinician oversight.

 Frequently Asked Questions